- Retires at age 65 in 1995

-But if history repeats itself, we’re due for a correction.
-And your clients will need help to withstand the next downturn or bear market.
+But if history repeats, we're due for a correction.
+And you may need help to withstand the next downturn or bear market.

-Watch our short video on the history of market cycles.
-Share it with your clients and start a conversation about market corrections.
+NEW!
+Check out our latest video about market volatility alternatives along with our other video below for a brief history of the market.
+Share these with your clients and start a conversation about market corrections.

 No one knows for certain when this bull market will stop running.
 So don’t get caught guessing—download these useful guides to help your clients prepare for what comes next.

 Consider a hypothetical scenario where two people—Polly and Peter—have nearly identical situations but have completely different outcomes due to one key difference: when they each decided to retire.
 Use the interactive chart below to see how the unfortunate timing of Peter’s market losses causes a major impact to his assets.

 Use the toggle switches to view the performance of each portfolio and compare their values after 18 years of retirement.